janerikhein/QuboOptimizer/README.md

 ```

 ## Experiment logs
-For each experiment we provide the logs as `EXPERIMENT_NUM.out`.
+For each experiment previously run by us, we provide the logs as
+`EXPERIMENT_NUM.out`.

 ## Source files
 **Rust**